manosbatsis/corda-rpc-poolboy/README.md

     - `rpcOpsPool`: The [commons-pool2 keyed configuration](https://commons.apache.org/proper/commons-pool/apidocs/org/apache/commons/pool2/impl/GenericKeyedObjectPoolConfig.html)
      to use for `NodeRpcConnection` instances - those start and wrap a `CordaRPCOps`
 2. `getRpcNodeParams(String)`: Provides the RPC connection configuration (i.e. `NodeParams`)
-corresponding to the given [nodeName] key per your configuration implementation, e.g. X500 name, application.properties key, database primary key etc. Note that the implementor is solely responsible for any caching.
+corresponding to the given node key per your configuration implementation, e.g. X500 name, application.properties key, database primary key etc.
+Note that the implementor is solely responsible for any caching.
 3. `getGracefulReconnect(NodeParams)`: Override to change the `GracefulReconnect` implementation to use when `NodeParams.disableGracefulReconnect` is `false`.
 4. `getCustomSerializers(List<String>)`: Custom serializer types found in the configured cordapp packages.
 Override to bypass classpath scanning and improve search discovery performance.
-5. `buildPoolKey(String)`: Builds a [PoolKey] for the given node name.
+5. `buildPoolKey(String)`: Builds a `PoolKey` for the given node name.
 Override to customise `PoolKey.externalTrace` and `PoolKey.impersonatedActor`,
 i.e. the equivalent parameters passed to `CordaRPCClient.start()`